Aggie01/Credit_Risk_Analysis/README.md

 ![](image%2012.jpg)

 ## Summary:
-- Overall, oversampling did not produce accurate and thrustworthy predictions.
+- Overall, oversampling did not produce accurate and trustworthy predictions.
 Accuracy scores were below 70%.
 - The quality of a positive prediction made by the Naive Random Sampling for "low risk" group is at an ideal level, 100%.
 It means that most of its predicted instances are correct when compared to the training ones; however, at low accuracy.
 - SMOTE oversampler produced low scores for "high risk" in both, precision and recall.
 It implies a poor prediction.
 - Overall, undersampling generated low acceptance score, below 70%.
 Also, low overall recall shows high level of false negatives.
 - Combination Sampling shows very poor accuracy, only 54%.
 - Ensemble Learners generated overall winning accuracy results, Random Forest 79% and AdaBoost impressive 93%.
 AdaBoost produced very high on "low risk" group for both precision and recall.
-For that reason it is recommended that AdaBoost is applied as it is successful at producing the most accurate results.
+For that reason, it is recommended that AdaBoost is applied as it is successful at producing the most accurate results.

 ## Further investigation:
 - With AdaBoost showing the most promising results, it is worth checking if "model overfitting" doesn't take place.
 - The best fitted model should be continuously updated to minimize any bias